HomeUS Coins1965 Lincoln Cent : A Collector's Guide

 Reverse:

-Future Chief Engraver Frank Gasparro designed the 1959 Lincoln Memorial reverse as found on the 1965 cent that replaced the original 1909 Brenner wheat stalk design (the Wheat cent).
+Future Chief Engraver Frank Gasparro designed the 1959 Lincoln Memorial reverse as found on the 1965 cent that replaced the original 1909 Brenner wheat stalk design (the Wheat Cent).
 Gasparro’s initials FG appear on the lower-right side of the Lincoln Memorial.
 Below the edifice and along the rim is the denomination ONE CENT, while the legend UNITED STATES OF AMERICA runs along the top half of the reverse along the rim.
-Between the top of the Lincoln Memorial and UNITED STATES OF AMERICA inscription is the motto E PLURIBUS UNUM.
+Between the top of the Memorial and the legend UNITED STATES OF AMERICA is the motto E PLURIBUS UNUM.

 Edge:

-The edge of the 1965 Lincoln cent is plain or smooth, without reeding or lettering.
+The edge of the 1965 Lincoln Cent is smooth or plain, without reeding or lettering.

 Designers